dnsimple/dnsimple-support/content/articles/reactivate-subscription.markdown

 # Reactivate your subscription

-When you [cancel your subscription](/articles/cancel-subscription) all your domains and records remain in your account.
+When you [unsubscribe](/articles/cancel-subscription) all your domains and records remain in your account.
 You can reactivate your subscription and start using DNSimple's services again at any point in time.

 <note>
 If you were subscribed to a [Legacy Plan](/articles/new-plans#legacy-plans) you will have to choose one of our [new feature-based plans](/articles/new-plans/#newer-plans) during the reactivation process.